-The fountain was at the centre of the square and it was dismantled in 1889 to make room for the monument to Giordano Bruno; in 1925 it was relocated to Piazza della Chiesa Nuova.
+The fountain was at the centre of the square and it was dismantled in 1889 to make room for the monument to Giordano Bruno; in 1925 it was reassembled in Piazza della Chiesa Nuova.

-In 1898 a copy of the fountain, without the lid and placed above a granite basin, was built at the western end of Campo dei Fiori.
+In 1898 a copy of the fountain, without the lid but standing upon a high pedestal, was built at the western end of Campo dei Fiori.